Is GOD calling you… to a deeper faith?

-Would you like to learn more
+Would you like to learn more about RCIA?

 RCIA: The Rite of Christian Initiation of Adults

 Most Catholics enter the Church through baptism as infants and receive the Eucharist and Reconciliation (First Communion and Confession) and Confirmation when young.
 However, there are many people who become Catholics, or receive the sacraments they have previously missed, later in life.
-The RCIA programme is the preparation for this.
+The RCIA program is the preparation for this.

 People thinking about becoming Catholic can feel nervous.
 This is one of the most important decisions you can make, but you are not alone.
 Thousands of people across the country are doing the same thing.
 There will be others at St. Ambrose’s in a similar situation with the same basic questions.
-The RCIA programme is an enjoyable, social occasion and the opportunity to make good friends.
+The RCIA program is an enjoyable, social occasion and the opportunity to make good friends.

 Starting in the early autumn, we meet one weekday evening (with breaks) over several months.
 Each week we look at an aspect of our faith, beginning with the existence of God, who Jesus really is, what we do at Mass, how being a Catholic affects our daily life.
 There is plenty of opportunity for questions and discussion.